watchthehit/btfree/BetFreeApp/BetFreeApp/BetFreeApp/BetFreeApp/Documentation/OnboardingDocumentation.md

 Each onboarding step is implemented as a separate view:

-1. **WelcomeScreen**: Introduction to the app's purpose
+1. **ValuePropositionView1**: Introduces "Break Free From Gambling" with supporting text
+2. **ValuePropositionView2**: Highlights "Track Your Progress" with progress tracking benefits
+3. **ValuePropositionView3**: Showcases "Find Your Calm" with mindfulness benefits
-2. **PersonalSetupScreen**: Collects the user's name and identifies gambling triggers
+4. **PersonalSetupView**: Collects the user's name and sets daily mindfulness goals
+5. **NotificationsView**: Configures notification preferences with toggles for different notification types
-3. **PaywallScreen**: Presents premium features and subscription options
+6. **PaywallView**: Presents premium features and subscription options with free trial
-4. **NotificationPrivacyScreen**: Configures notification preferences and explains privacy policies
-5. **CompletionScreen**: Confirms setup and transitions to main app
+7. **CompletionView**: Confirms setup and transitions to main app

+### Supporting Types

+- **OnboardingScreen**: Enum defining all possible screens in the flow
+- **OnboardingNotificationType**: Struct for notification preferences
+- **SubscriptionPlan**: Struct for subscription plan details
+- **FeatureRow**: Reusable view component for displaying feature items in the paywall

 ## Performance Optimizations

 The onboarding flow includes several optimizations to ensure reliable performance:

-- **Static Backgrounds**: Replaced animated wave backgrounds with solid color backgrounds to prevent memory issues and crashes
+- **Static Backgrounds**: Uses solid color backgrounds to prevent memory issues and crashes
-- **Simplified Animations**: Reduced animation complexity and duration to improve performance
+- **Simplified Animations**: Implements efficient animations with appropriate timing and dampening
-- **Text Field Optimization**: Implemented proper @FocusState usage for text fields to ensure reliable interaction
+- **Text Field Optimization**: Uses proper @FocusState usage for text fields to ensure reliable interaction
-- **Button Style Improvements**: Applied PlainButtonStyle() to all buttons to ensure they respond correctly to user interactions
+- **Efficient View Transitions**: Implements asymmetric transitions for smooth screen changes
-- **Consistent Color Theme**: All screens use the navy blue (#2C3550) background with green accent (#4CAF50) for visual consistency
+- **Consistent Color Theme**: Uses the BFColors system for visual consistency

 ## Flow Control

-The onboarding process proceeds linearly but offers flexibility:
+The onboarding process follows a strategic flow with flexibility:

+- **Value-First Approach**: Starts with three value proposition screens to engage users
+- **Skip Option**: Provides a "Skip" button on value proposition screens to jump directly to the paywall
-- Users can move forward with the "Continue" button
+- **Linear Progression**: Users can move forward with the "Continue" button on each screen
-- Users can skip steps with the "Skip" button (except the paywall screen)
-- Users can go back to previous steps with the back button
+- **Back Navigation**: Users can go back to previous steps with the back button
+- **Hard Paywall**: Presents subscription options before completion
+- **Free Trial**: Offers a 7-day free trial to increase conversion
-- The final "Start My Journey" button completes onboarding and transitions to the main app
+- **Completion**: The final "Start My Journey" button completes onboarding and transitions to the main app

+## Subscription Options

+The paywall screen presents two subscription options:
+- **Monthly Plan**: Basic monthly subscription
+- **Annual Plan**: Discounted annual subscription with savings highlighted

+Features of the paywall:
+- Visual highlighting of the selected plan
+- Clear display of pricing and savings
+- Feature list with icons
+- Prominent "Start Free Trial" button
+- Terms and conditions notice

 ## Data Persistence

 When onboarding completes:
 1. All user preferences are transferred to the AppState
 2. The `hasCompletedOnboarding` flag is set to true
+3. Trial status and expiration date are saved
-3. Data is saved to UserDefaults for persistence across app launches
+4. Data is saved to UserDefaults for persistence across app launches

 ## UI Design Principles

 The onboarding UI follows these key principles:
-- Consistent navy blue (#2C3550) background across all screens
+- Consistent background across all screens
-- Green accent color (#4CAF50) for interactive elements and highlights
+- Primary accent color for interactive elements and highlights
 - Clear, actionable headers and instructions
-- Visual progress indicators (page dots)
+- Visual progress indicators
 - Accessibility considerations (readable text sizes, sufficient contrast)
 - Responsive layout that works across device sizes
+- Consistent iconography with SF Symbols

 ## Customization

 The onboarding system can be easily extended:
-- New screens can be added by creating a new view and adding it to the TabView
+- New screens can be added by updating the OnboardingScreen enum and adding the corresponding view
-- The screen count and indicators will automatically update
+- The screen count and progress indicators will automatically update
 - Additional data collection can be added to the view model
+- Subscription plans can be modified in the view model

 ## Testing

 When testing the onboarding flow:
 1. Verify that navigation works correctly in all directions
+2. Test the "Skip to Paywall" functionality
-2. Confirm that user input is properly saved to AppState
+3. Confirm that user input is properly saved to AppState
-3. Test that the "Skip" functionality properly bypasses screens
+4. Test subscription plan selection and trial activation
-4. Ensure that returning users don't see the onboarding again
+5. Ensure that returning users don't see the onboarding again
-5. Verify performance on different device models, especially for text field interactions
+6. Verify performance on different device models, especially for text field interactions

 ## Implementation Notes
 - The @MainActor attribute on both AppState and OnboardingViewModel ensures thread safety
 - Integration with ContentView ensures proper initialization in the app lifecycle
 - Color utilities in BFColors provide consistent styling across the app
-- PlainButtonStyle() is crucial for proper button interactions, especially when using custom button designs
+- The @FocusState property wrapper is used for text field focus management
+- Subscription plans are defined in the view model for easy modification

 ## Common Issues and Troubleshooting